In order to support yourself during PMS and your period, there’s a LOT to think about.

 Now, let’s discuss bloating and body image.

 “Bloating is often related to progesterone — the dominant hormone in the luteal phase that is produced only after ovulation.
-The rise in progesterone slows transit time and can contribute to bloating and constipation.”
-To help with bloating, Jillian recommends the following:
+The rise in progesterone slows transit time and can contribute to bloating and constipation.” – Jillian

 Remember, we certainly are not promising that these foods will magically, immediately shrink your bloated stomach area.
 But for those of us who feel desperate to take some active steps towards supporting ourselves while experiencing this PMS symptom, this list of foods is a great place to start.